-Figure 4: Average 'flu-like' illness and average hospital patients with confirmed influenza 2017-18, 2018-19 and 2019-20
+Figure 4: Average 'flu-like' illness and average hospital patients with confirmed influenza 2018-19, 2019-20 and 2020-21

-Figure 4 shows that on average, both the 'flu-like' illness in Jersey, and the instances of influenza confirmed by the pathology laboratory at Jersey General Hospital begin to increase from week 51 at the earliest (week 51 is the end of December).
+Figure 4 shows that on average, the instances of influenza confirmed by the pathology laboratory at Jersey General Hospital begin to increase from week 50 at the earliest (week 50 is the beginning of December).
 Prior to that there are a 'baseline' number of flu-like illnesses presenting to GPs and only very isolated individual influenza cases seen in the hospital.